-3.1 Single-country setup
+3.1.
+Single-country setup

-3.1.1 Geography, goods and factor endowments

-A country - the United States - occupies a compact subset S of a two-dimensional surface.
-Individual locations (elements of S) are indexed by r, s or u.
-There are two sectors in the economy: a sector producing a homogeneous $farm\ good$, and a sector producing a continuum of non- $farm\ goods$ indexed by $i \in [0, n_t]$.
+3.1.1.
+Geography, goods, and factor endowments.
+A country-the U.S.-occupies a compact subset S of a two-dimensional surface.
+Individual locations (elements of S) are indexed by r, s, or u.
+There are two sectors in the economy: a sector producing a homogeneous farm good and a sector producing a continuum of non-farm goods indexed by $i \in [0, n_t]$.
 The mass of non-farm goods, n_t , is determined endogenously in equilibrium.
-Classifying economic activities into these two broad sectors follows the literature examining the pre-Civil War period (Towne and Rasmussen 1960,
+Classifying economic activities into these two broad sectors follows the literature examining the pre-Civil War period (Towne and Rasmussen, 1960; Weiss, 1992).

-Weiss 1992).
 Note that the processing and the distribution of agricultural goods are non-farm activities under this classification.

 Factor endowments are as follows.
-In period $t \in \{1, 2, ..., \}$, an exogenously given mass of \bar{L}t consumers live in the U.S.15 Each consumer owns one unit of labor which she supplies inelastically.
+In period $t \in \{1, 2, ..., \}$, an exogenously given mass of \bar{L}t consumers live in the U.S.15 Each consumer owns one unit of labour which she supplies inelastically.
 Finally, the supply of land at location r is denoted by $H_t(r)$. $H_t(\cdot)$ is an exogenous measurable function.

 Besides choosing where to live and what quantity of farm and non-farm goods to consume, consumers choose in which sector they want to work in each time period.
-16 Section 3.1.2 describes the choices and constraints of those choosing to work in the farm sector ("farmers"), while Section 3.1.3 describes the choices and constraints of those choosing to work in the non-farm sector.
+16 Section "Farmers" describes the choices and constraints of those choosing to work in the farm sector ("farmers"), while section "Non-farm workers" describes the choices and constraints of those choosing to work in the non-farm sector.